git-format-patch(1) — Linux manual page

 If set --base=auto in cmdline, it will automatically compute the

-base commit as the merge base of tip commit of the
+base commit as the merge base of tip commit of the remote-tracking

-remote-tracking branch and revision-range specified in cmdline.
+branch and revision-range specified in cmdline.
+For a local

-by git branch --set-upstream-to before using this option.
+--set-upstream-to before using this option.

 EXAMPLES top

-• Extract commits between revisions R1 and R2, and apply them
+• Extract commits between revisions R1 and R2, and apply them on

 $ git format-patch -k --stdout R1..R2 | git am -3 -k

-• Extract all commits which are in the current branch but not
+• Extract all commits which are in the current branch but not in

-in the origin branch:
+the origin branch:

 $ git format-patch origin